Datavault-UK/automate-dv-docs/docs/macros.md

         SELECT * FROM bridge
         ```

-#### As Of Date Table Structures
+#### As-Of Dates Table Structures

-An As of Date table contains a single column of dates used to construct the history in the bridge table.
+An As-of Dates table contains a single column of dates used to construct the history in the bridge table.
 A typical structure will
 contain a date range and date intervals appropriate to the data mart or reporting requirement(s).

 !!!
 Warning
     At the current release of dbtvault there is no functionality that auto generates this table for you, so you will
     have to supply this yourself.
-Another caveat is that even though the As of Date table can take any name, as long as it
+Another caveat is that even though the As-of Dates table can take any name, you need to make sure
-    is called correctly in the .yml, the column name must be called AS_OF_DATE.
+    it's defined accordingly in the `as_of_dates_table` metadata parameter (see the [metadata section](metadata.md#bridge-tables) for Bridges).
+    The column name in the As-of Dates table is currently defaulted to 'AS_OF_DATE' and it cannot be changed.

 ___